39 Months Gone: 1971 Jaguar SII XKE Coupe – Sold?

 October 16, 2020 Update: We just confirmed the private seller replaced their expired Craigslist ad with a fresh listing containing the same pictures, description, and asking price of $75,000

-September 10, 2020 Update – this afternoon we learned the private seller created a fresh Craigslist post for their ’71 Jaguar “Barn Door” XKE Coupe.
+September 10, 2020 Update – this afternoon, we learned the private seller created a fresh Craigslist post for their ’71 Jaguar “Barn Door” XKE Coupe.
 The private seller duplicates the content of their original listing, including the $75,000 asking price.
 We note that the tangerine-colored Porsche Targa pictured next to this Jag has also been offered for a ridiculous $75,000 for some time, so with both cars for sale, you may be able to get attention if you provide a serious counteroffer based on the facts we supply you.

 The Jaguar XKE.
-Enzo Ferrari called the car “the most beautiful car in the world” when he first set eyes on it.
+Enzo Ferrari called the car “the most beautiful car in the world” when he first saw it.
 While the roadster versions get most of the glory, “Barn Door” Coupes, such as this white 1971 Jaguar E-Type XKE 4.2L Barn Door for sale, first spotted for sale on Craigslist in August 2020 in Upper Montclair, New Jersey, are just as beautiful.
-The current caretaker of the past ten years has his 48,000 original miles example currently listed for $69,000 (the original ask was $75,000).
+The current caretaker of the past ten years has his 48,000 original miles example last listed for $69,000 (the original ask was $75,000).
 A review of the Hagerty Insurance Online Valuation Tool confirms this private seller has his XKE priced between the #2 “Excellent” appraisal of $84,400 and the #3 “Good” estimate of $41,000.